 - Monitor the CAS's accreditation of the university's courses eligible for Validation by Educational Experience (VEE) and facilitate updating where necessary.

 - Advise the university on setting up an actuarial curriculum.

 - Review course descriptions and provide consulting on the direction of the school's actuarial science program.

 - Alert students to CAS or CAS regional affiliate meetings occurring nearby and coordinate attendance.

 Liaisons are encouraged to creatively explore with academic contacts other possibilities that can advance school curriculum and the actuarial profession.
 This is an ideal opportunity for New Associates and New Fellows to give back to the CAS by developing relationships with students and academics.

 An e-mail discussion list has been established to facilitate the sharing of ideas among liaisons.
 In addition, meetings for program participants will be held during the CAS Spring and Annual Meetings to provide a forum for discussing experiences and success stories.

 Volunteer Today!
-If you are interested in working with a particular school, or if you have an existing relationship with a school but are not already part of the program, please contact Margaret Kerr, CAS University Engagement Manager.
+If you are interested in working with a particular school, or if you have an existing relationship with a school but are not already part of the program, please contact Margaret Gaddy, CAS University Engagement Manager.